ErpNetDocs/tech/modules/applications/rental/index.md

 The **Definitions** portion of Rental provides detailed information about all rentable assets and their classifications.

 It's here that you can also add new asset types and groups necessary for the creation of a rental asset.

+> [!NOTE]
+> Certain definitions can also be created during the process of filling out the lease contract. <br>
+> All the information you provide for a rental asset in advance of creating a lease contract will be automatically added when you select the rental asset for that contract.

 ![picture](pictures/Lease_out_definitions_25_06.png)